-The newly formed People Against Petrol and Paraffin Price Increases (Pappi) has vowed to intensify its fight against the rising prices of fuel.
+The newly formed People Against Petrol and Paraffin Price Increases (Pappi) has vowed to intensify its fight against the fuel price increase.

 The vow comes ahead of predictions that the fuel price could increase by more than a rand a litre next month.

 “South Africans are reeling from catastrophic hikes almost every month and the next one will be the biggest by far.
 Coupled with rising food and transport costs‚ the average South African will find it very difficult to make ends meet‚” said the group’s national convenor‚ Visvin Reddy.